-Flower Color: White, pinkish-white, cream or yellow flower heads; some in light shades of yellow, heads more or less radiate but mostly discoid flowers; several heads on 4 inch stalks or peduncles, peduncles usually stipulate-glandular and often arachnoid; rigid hairy bracts or phyllaries, phyllaries also stipulate-glandular and often arachnoid; fruit is an achene.
+Flower Color: White, pinkish-white, cream or yellow floral heads; some in light shades of yellow, heads more or less radiate but mostly discoid florets; several heads on 4 inch (10 cm) stalks, peduncles usually stipulate-glandular and often arachnoid; rigid hairy bracts or phyllaries, phyllaries also stipulate-glandular and often arachnoid; fruit is a cypsela and often mistaken as an achene.

 Flowering Season: February to May or June.

-Habitat Preferences: Lower and upper deserts, arid habitats, openings in chaparral, pinyon-juniper, mesas, plains, sandy or gravelly slopes and washes.
+Habitat Preferences: Lower and upper deserts, arid habitats, openings in chaparral, pinyon-juniper, mesas, plains, sandy, gravelly and rocky slopes and washes.

-Recorded Range: Found in the west central and southwestern United States, Baja California and northwest Mexico (Sonora).
+Recorded Range: Found primarily in the west central and southwestern United States (AZ, CA, CO, ID, NM, NV, NY, OR, UT, WY,); Baja California and northwest Mexico (Sonora).
 This species occurs throughout most of Arizona.
 A record from New York is likely a cultivated escapee.

 North America & US County Distribution Map for Chaenactis stevioides.